Luvo Manyonga: Return to track and second ban

 He entered the 2016 Rio Olympics ranked in the world's top ten jumpers.
 In the Olympics, he was in the top four throughout the competition, leaping into the lead with his fifth round 8.37 m.
 He was surpassed by Jeff Henderson's final jump of 8.38 m to take the Olympic silver medal.

 Manyonga won the gold at the 2017 World Championships in London, jumping 8.48 metres.
+He went to win the gold medal at the 2018 Commonwealth Games, jumping a games record of 8.41 metres in the final.

-Manyonga continued a great run of form by winning the gold medal at the 2018 Commonwealth Games, jumping a games record of 8.41 metres in the final.
+Following a decision in June 2021, Manyonga served a four-year competition from December 2020 to December 2024 for a second anti-doping violation in relation to three missed tests.